l4rm4nd/VoucherVault/README.md

 ````

 > [!WARNING]
-> The container runs as low-privileged `www-data` user.
+> The container runs as low-privileged `www-data` user with UID/GID `33`.
 So you have to adjust the permissions for the persistent database bind mount volume.
-A command like `sudo chown -R www-data:www-data <path-to-volume-data-dir>` should work.
+A command like `sudo chown -R 33:33 <path-to-volume-data-dir>` should work.
 Afterwards, please restart the container.

 > [!TIP]
 > This repository follows the Conventional Commits standard.
 Therefore, you will find `patch`, `minor` and `major` release version tags on DockerHub.